Codes and standards

-In Canada, building codes are important tools for achieving social goals related to health, safety and accessibility.
+In Canada, building codes are important tools for achieving social goals related to safety, health, accessibility, fire and structural protection as well as the environment.
 In addition, they are increasingly used as a means of achieving other goals such as increasing energy efficiency, minimizing greenhouse gas emissions, and achieving sustainability.

-Building codes are based on standards set by standards bodies like the Canadian Standards Association (CSA), the American Concrete Institute (ACI) and the American Society for Testing and Materials Codes (ASTM).
-The manufacture of cement, concrete and concrete products in Canada is governed by a variety of Canadian Standards Association (CSA) standards.
+Building codes, which typically are enacted under provincial regulations, refer to a large number of standards published by accredited standards development organisations such as the Canadian Standards Association (CSA) and the American Society for Testing and Materials Codes (ASTM).
+The manufacture of cement, concrete and concrete products in Canada is governed by a variety of CSA standards.
 These standards form the backbone of the National Building Code of Canada (NBCC) and of provincial building codes.
 Industry specifications and guidelines also cite CSA standards for other forms of construction not governed by Canadian building codes.

 Canadian Commission on Building and Fire Codes (CCBFC)

-Formulation of the model national codes, including the model National Building Code (NBC), is the responsibility of the Canadian Commission on Building and Fire Codes (CCBFC) – an independent commission that is responsible for all decisions regarding model codes in Canada.
-The CCBFC is comprised of volunteers who approach the issues from three different perspectives – one third are building regulators, one third are from various parts of the building industry, and one third have a more general perspective on the issues.
-Committees are created using a "balanced matrix" approach, which means that each committee is structured to capitalize on the combined strengths and expertise of its members - with no single group dominating.
-Each committee considers the views of all participants and develops the details of the standard by a consensus process, which includes the principles of inclusive participation, transparency and respect for diverse interests.
+Development of national model construction codes and guides, such as the National Building Code of Canada (NBCC), is the responsibility of the Canadian Commission on Building and Fire Codes (CCBFC) – an independent committee which oversees the work of a number of technical standing committees.
+It is comprised of volunteers whose expertise represent various sectors of the construction industry.
+The CCBFC and its technical standing committees are created using a “balanced matrix” approach, which means that each committee is structured to capitalize on the combined strengths and expertise of its members – with no single group dominating.
+Each committee considers the views of all participants on a consensus-based approach, which includes the principles of inclusive participation, transparency and respect for diverse interests.

-The CCBFC oversees 7 standing committees, of which three are of major interest to the cement and concrete industries.
+The CCBFC oversees 9 standing committees, of which four are of major interest to the cement and concrete industries.
 These are:

-- Standing Committee on Structural Design (NBC Part 4)
+- Standing Committee on Structural Design (NBCC Part 4)

-- Standing Committee on Housing and Small Buildings (NBC Part 9)
+- Standing Committee on Housing and Small Buildings (NBCC Part 9)

-- Standing Committee on Fire Protection (NBC Part 3 & National Fire Code)
+- Standing Committee on Fire Protection (NBCC Part 3 & National Fire Code)

-The Standing Committee on Structural Design is responsible for structural design requirements in the 2005 National Model Codes relating to:
+The Standing Committee on Structural Design (SCSD) is responsible for structural design requirements in the National model codes and guides relating to:

 - structural loads and procedures